ardriveapp/turbo-sdk/README.md

 ## Usage

 The SDK is provided in both CommonJS and ESM formats, and it's compatible with bundlers such as Webpack, Rollup, and ESbuild.
-Utilize the appropriate named exports provides by this SDK's [package.json] based on your project's configuration.
+Utilize the appropriate named exports provided by this SDK's [package.json] based on your project's configuration.
 Refer to the [examples] directory to see how to use the SDK in various environments.

 ### Web